google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 This tutorial concerns harmonizing Landsat ETM+ surface reflectance to Landsat OLI surface reflectance.
 It provides:

-- A spectral translation function
+- A spectral transformation function
-- Functions to create analysis ready data
+- Functions to create analysis-ready data
 - A time series visualization example

 It is intended to be an end-to-end guide for harmonizing and visualizing a 35+ year